 Anti-poaching efforts are crucial to stop the killing of elephants in Africa.
 At borders, ivory must be seized and to make life more difficult for those who profit from the trade.
 Demand for ivory products has to be stopped in China and elsewhere to lower the price of ivory and remove the incentive to kill elephants.

 This approach requires a coalition of effective organizations that can rapidly implement projects on the ground to save elephants.

 You can help save elephants by contributing to the Elephant Crisis Fund.
 The fund, a joint initiative between Save the Elephants and Wildlife Conservation Network, addresses the current poaching crisis by funding projects around the world that take action to stop poaching, trafficking, and demand for ivory.
 The ECF is in a unique position to identify and fund high-priority, innovative projects across the entire coalition.
-The fund has an initial target of $5 million over three years.

 The ECF will jumpstart and grow action to save elephants by rapidly sending essential funds to innovative, effective field partners and responding quickly to changing needs on the ground.
 The ECF will not support overhead costs, meetings, or anything that does not directly contribute to the survival of elephants.

 100% of your donations to the Elephant Crisis Fund will go directly to funding anti-poaching, anti-trafficking and demand reduction actions on the ground.
 Donations of $5,000 or more can be designated specifically to address either anti-poaching, anti-trafficking, or demand reduction programs.

 Programs Supported by the Elephant Crisis Fund